Breaking Down Equipment Breakdown for Farm Insurance Policies

 - Computerized feeding systems

 - Irrigation Systems

 - Refrigeration compressors

 - Well/Water pumps

 Ultimately, farm equipment is meant to be used.
 With use comes natural wear and tear to the equipment and all devices have a life expectancy.
-This wear and tear is not covered through farm equipment breakdown.
+This wear and tear is not protected with farm equipment breakdown coverage.